 If you or a loved are a young person living with chronic neck or back pain caused by degenerative disc disease, the way you deal with your condition will depend on the severity of your pain as well as whatever is determined from consultation with your doctor.

 The Discseel® Procedure

-The Discseel® Procedure is non-surgical, minimally invasive treatment known to be able to both seal and heal annular tears, the cause of most back pain, preventing further leaking and providing long-term relief.
-Using a natural fibrin biologic known to encourage tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.
+The Discseel® Procedure is a non-surgical, minimally invasive treatment known to be able to both seal and heal annular tears, the cause of most back pain, preventing further leaking and providing long-term relief.
+Using Fibrin, an FDA-approved substance that is used off-label in this procedure, which is known to encourage tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.